XianmingFeng/one-man-432mhz-eme-array/README.md

 Failure to follow these part-specific instructions may result in parts that do not fit or function correctly.

+## Aluminum Pipe Machining

+All CAD files for the 6063 aluminum alloy tubes are located in the `/CAD/aluminum_pipe` directory.
+These parts form the foldable Yagi booms and the main H-frame.

+### Manufacturing Methods
+* **1. Manual (DIY) Machining:** Parts can be cut and drilled by hand.
+For this method, it is **ESSENTIAL** to 3D print and use the drilling jigs found in `/CAD/3d_print/drilling_jig/` to ensure all hinge and latch holes are aligned correctly.
+* **2. Professional (CNC) Machining:** The provided `.step` files are CAM-ready and can be sent directly to a machining service for laser cutting or CNC milling.

+### **Critical Instructions**
+**A detailed, multi-lingual `README.md` with a full parts list, cutting dimensions, and drilling locations is located inside the [`/CAD/aluminum_pipe/`](/CAD/aluminum_pipe/) directory.**

+You **MUST** read this file before cutting or drilling any metal.
+It contains all necessary specifications for the Yagi booms and H-frame components.

 ## Technical Specifications

 * **Band:** 432 MHz (70cm)